 The Company's current leadership structure, as established in March 2010, separates the Chairman and Chief Executive Officer roles into two positions.
 David A. Brandon is the Chairman of the Board and Richard E. Allison, Jr. is the Chief Executive Officer.
 The Company has determined what leadership structure it deems appropriate based on factors such as the experience of the applicable individuals, the current business environment of the Company, and other relevant criteria.
 After considering these factors, the Company determined that separating the positions of Chairman of the Board and Chief Executive Officer is the appropriate leadership structure.
-The Chief Executive Officer is responsible for the strategic direction of the Company and the day-to-day leadership and performance of the Company, while the Chairman of the Board provides guidance to the Chief Executive Officer, sets the agenda for the Board meetings and presides over meetings of the Board and shareholder meetings.
+The Chief Executive Officer is responsible for the strategic direction of the Company and the day-to-day leadership and performance of the Board meetings and presides over meetings of the Board and shareholder meetings.
 The Company and the Board believe that this is appropriate under current circumstances, because it allows management to make the operating decisions necessary to manage the business, while helping to keep a measure of independence between the oversight function of our Board of Directors and operating decisions.
 The Company and the Board feel that this division provides an appropriate balance of operational focus, flexibility and oversight.